dev-zaid/alexa-technical/README.md

-# alexa-technical
+# Alexa Techincal
-Repository to collaborate with Alexa SRM Technical team and work on assigned tasks.
+✨ Repository to collaborate with Alexa SRM Technical team and work on assigned tasks.